srapaport/Coop-robot/README.md

 ## Use

-In order to test an algorithm with a strategy you will need to replace, in the algorithm you want to test, all the iteration of the strategy *phi¤* by the one you want.
+In order to test an algorithm with a strategy you will need to replace, in the algorithm you want to test, all the occurence of the strategy *phi¤* by the one you want.

 Then you can use this command :
 ```bash